Riverside Forest Health Treatment

 Project summary

-During the spring of 2025, Parks will work with contractors to complete a 340-acre forest health project in Riverside State Park in the area between Seven Mile Road and Carlson Road.
+During the spring of 2025, Parks worked with contractors to complete a 340-acre forest health project in Riverside State Park in the area between Seven Mile Road and Carlson Road.
 This project will promote a healthy and resilient forest by removing wildfire fuels and low vigor trees.
-Trailhead and trail closures will be in place throughout the project area.

 - Location: Riverside State Park